FACE TIM/MOSA Summit: September 2023

-Report after report showcases the challenges that the Military and Aerospace market sectors are facing when it comes to delivering programs on time, in budget with the committed level of functionality.
+Report after report showcases the challenges that the Military and Aerospace market sectors face when delivering programs on time on budget and with the committed level of functionality.

 At the core of this is that embedded systems continue to become more complicated.
 A nice piece from McKinsey from 2022 covers a few industry examples.
 As we are now in a software-defined world, these challenges will continue to grow.